SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ALKiln will try to take pictures of pages that run into errors.
 The names of those files use the id of the page where the error happened.
 There you might see that the test was unable to continue to the next page because required fields weren't filled, or that a variable wasn't defined.
 ALKiln avoids taking pictures of erroring pages when the page used GitHub secrets in case they contain sensitive information.

-Each time ALKiln takes a picture, it also saves the HTML of the page; this HTML file will have the same name of the picture, but will end with `.html`.
+Each time ALKiln takes a picture, it also saves the HTML of the page; this HTML file will have the same name as the picture, but will end with `.html`.
-You can open this HTML file in your browser to interact with page and inspect the page's HTML further.
+You can open this HTML file in your browser to interact with the page and inspect the page's HTML further.
 The page in your browser might not look like the picture, and you shouldn't expect it too.
-However, in the HTML, you can look at what particular options might have been available in a drop down, or if there were any accessibilty errors on the page.
+However, in the HTML, you can look at what particular options might have been available in a drop down, or examine any accessibility errors.

 <!--
 **Your test's status:** If your test has a green circle with a checkmark, the test has passed.
 If it has a red circle with an 'x', something went wrong.
 If it has a yellow circle, the test is still running.